IBM/watsonx-data-introduction/docs/wxd-queryhistory.md

 This panel provides details on the explain analysis (costs) of the various steps in executing the query.

 ![Browser](wxd-images/watsonx-history-explain.png)

-* Query statement - The original SQL that was submitted to the engine
-* Logical Execution -
-* Distributed Execution
-* Explain Analyze

 ## Summary